erinfry6/AncGeneExpReconstructionBT/README.md

 ## Modify the scripts

- - The top of each script (all .sh and .R files) must be modified to contain the proper directory path for the home directory
+ - The top of each script (all .sh and .R files) must be modified to contain the proper home directory path

  - The numbering will begin at 2, not 1.
 For steps 1 and 3, modify the .sh file for loops at the end of the script to run the analysis on the desired number of genes.

- - It is important to look at the command files being created in run_MCMC.sh.
-If you would like to modify the command files, you will need to manually change the command file writing scripts in the 'CREATING COMMAND FILES' section.
+ - If you would like to modify the commands given to BayesTraits, you will need to manually change the command file writing scripts in the 'CREATING COMMAND FILES' section of `run_MCMC.sh` and `ancestral_reconstruction.sh`.

+ - To specify which ancestral nodes are reconstructed, modify `ancestral_reconstruction.sh`'s command section, which is at the bottom in the for loop.
+Follow the instructions in AGERinstructions.txt

 #################################################################################